ibm-cloud-docs/apps/secapps.md

   #### Certificate

-    A digital document that binds a public key to the identity of the certificate owner, thereby enabling the certificate owner to be authenticated.
+    A digital document that binds a public key to the identity of the certificate owner, which enables the certificate owner to be authenticated.
 A certificate is issued by a certificate authority and is digitally signed by that authority.

     A certificate is generally issued and signed by a certificate authority.
 However, for testing and development purposes you might use a self-signed certificate.